Criminal Justice

 Program Details

 Earn a degree that explores the criminal justice system and how it works to uphold the law.
-The Bachelor of Science in Criminal Justice provides the foundation needed to understand how to keep societies safe while advancing justice and equality.
+The Bachelor of Science in Criminal Justice Studies provides the foundation to understand how to keep societies safe while advancing justice and equality.

 This program begins with traditional public administration courses that impart skills in leadership, ethics, and public management.
 You will explore the core criminal justice institutions – police, courts, and corrections – and examine how these institutions interact with public policy and society.
-Throughout the program, courses examine inequalities that arise across the criminal justice system and how to address them.
+Throughout the program, courses examine inequalities and how to address them across the criminal justice system.

 This College of Social and Behavioral Sciences major requires a minor (or double major).